Ben-Hur: A Tale of the Christ: Reception

 Critics point to problems such as flat characters and dialogue, unlikely coincidences driving the plot, and tedious and lengthy descriptions of settings, but others note its well-structured plot and exciting story, with its unusual mix of romanticism, spiritual piety, action, and adventure.
-A New York Times review in 1905 referred to Ben-Hur as Wallace's masterwork, further noting it "appealed to the unsophisticated and unliterary.
+Shortly after Wallace's death, a 1905 entry in the New York Times Saturday Review of Books referred to Ben-Hur as Wallace's masterwork, further noting it "appealed to the unsophisticated and unliterary.
 People who read much else of worth rarely read Ben-Hur."

 Popular novels of Christ's life, such as Reverend J. H. Ingraham's The Prince of the House of David (1855), preceded Wallace's novel, while others such as Charles M. Shedon's "In His Steps": What Would Jesus Do?
 (1897) followed it, but Ben-Hur was among the first to make Jesus a major character in a novel.
 Members of the clergy and others praised Wallace's detailed description of the Middle East during Jesus's lifetime and encouraged their congregations to read the book at home and during Sunday School.
 One Roman Catholic priest wrote to Wallace: "The messiah appears before us as I always wished him depicted."

 Readers also credited Wallace's novel with making Jesus's story more believable by providing vivid descriptions of the Holy Land and inserting his own character of Judah into scenes from the gospels.
 One former alcoholic, George Parrish from Kewanee, Illinois, wrote the author a letter crediting Ben-Hur with causing him to reject alcohol and find religion.
 Parrish remarked: "It seemed to bring Christ home to me as nothing else could."
 Others who were inspired by the novel dedicated themselves to Christian service and became missionaries, some of them helping to translate Ben-Hur into other languages.
 This kind of religious support helped Ben-Hur become one of the best-selling novels of its time.
 It not only reduced lingering American resistance to the novel as a literary form, but also later adaptations were instrumental in introducing some Christian audiences to theater and film.